openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-multimedia-camera.md

 **Error Description**

-The camera cannot be used due to security policies.
+Unable to use the camera due to security policies.

 **Possible Causes**